 The nine studio albums he released in his nearly 25 years in music range from avant-garde to pop, to symphonic melody; his first record, titled I’m Seeking Something That Has Already Found Me, was praised by David Bowie as “debut of the year” in 1996.

 The talented composer later said about Bowie: “He taught me that ego doesn’t matter.
 It is the work connecting us – the music we leave behind – that matters most.
 I never forgot this lesson“.

-Recently appointed United Nations Goodwill Ambassador against human trafficking by the UN Office On Drugs And Crime, Ozark Henry continues to experiment with audio, visual, technology and a unique blend of music genres, producing groundbreaking 3D immersive sounds and collaborating with renowned artists such as Jah Wobble, Martin Glover and late Jackie Liebezeit, and orchestras like the National Orchestra of Belgium and the Metropole Orchestra.
+Recently appointed United Nations Goodwill Ambassador against human trafficking by the UN Office On Drugs And Crime, Ozark Henry continues to experiment with audio, visual, technology and a unique blend of music genres, producing groundbreaking 3D immersive sounds and collaborating with renowned artists such as the very amazing and opinionated Jah Wobble, Martin Glover and late Jackie Liebezeit, and orchestras like the National Orchestra of Belgium and the Metropole Orchestra.

 And the fact that the man is also remarkably clever, unpretentious and committed to the progress of humanity, and made it clear that he didn’t produce the record just because he was bored by the lockdown, really drives me to appreciate his chords and lyrics to a whole new level.

 Hi Piet, how was your new song We Will Meet Again born and what does it mean to you?

 I wrote it after being in lockdown for four weeks.
 I set-up an online concert for everyone at my village to create a moment of togetherness, and when I was thinking about what I should play, this song popped into my head.
 For me, it means embracing reality, showing resilience, living for now but dreaming about the future.

 Who are your main sources of inspiration in music?